Gundelia: Food

 Early in the year, Gundelia plants growing in the wild are cut at the base and the thorns are removed.
 The leaves, stems, roots, and particularly the undeveloped flower heads can be eaten.
 The base of the young leaves which is still under the surface is used by Bedouin and Arabs to make akkub soup.
-In the West Bank, young flower heads, stems and leaves are collected between March and May, and are then fried in olive oil, mixed with a stew of meat chops until well done, and served mixed with yogurt.
+In Israel the plant is protected and in danger of extinction, harvesting it in nature reserves is strictly prohibited and allowed under restrictions for private use only outside them; young flower heads, stems and leaves are collected between March and May, and are then fried in olive oil, mixed with a stew of meat chops until well done, and served mixed with yogurt.
 Gundelia is said to taste like something between asparagus and artichoke.
 Another dish is to put a trimmed inflorescence in a meatball, fry these in olive oil and then simmer them in a sauce containing lemon juice.
-In the mountainous area in south Kurdistan (Iraqi Kurdistan), Gundelia is still being used as a vegetable, but in Palestine where it is numbered among the few, wild edible plants, collecting for the market resulted in a decline in the plant population and collecting is restricted to personal use by the Israeli occupation.
+In the mountainous area in south Kurdistan (Iraqi Kurdistan), Gundelia is still being used as a vegetable, but in Israel where it is numbered among the few, wild edible plants, collecting for the market resulted in a decline in the plant population and collecting is restricted to personal use by Law.
+In Syria, akkoub is traditionally baked into pies.

 A chewing gum can be made from the latex, a fact that is already mentioned by Tournefort in 1718, and is called "kenger sakızı" in Turkish.
 The fruits as well as roots can be roasted and ground to be used as substitute coffee, and is known as "kenger kahvesi".
 In recent times, mature seeds have been used to extract oil.
 Remains of charred inflorescences of Gundelia from the Neolithic found in Turkey and Iraq indicate that oil was pressed from the seeds at least 10,000  years ago.

 The seeds are edible (called سِسّي "Sissi" in Iraq); dried, salted and roasted are sold in nut shops, they taste similar to sun flower seeds.

 The cypselas contain almost 7% oleic acid and 12½% linoleic acid, making the oil comparable to soybean, corn, sunflower and sesame oils.
 Commercial use would be dependent on plant breeding to improve crop yield, suitability for harvesting and for food processing, such as selection of spineless plants.